-On August 19th, 2016, the California Legislature passed AB 51, which formally defines lane splitting in the vehicle code, and explicitly authorizes the CHP develop educational guidelines relating to lane splitting.
+On August 19th, 2016, the California Legislature passed AB 51, formally defining lane splitting in the California vehicle code and explicitly authorizing the CHP to develop educational guidelines relating to lane splitting.
 Those guidelines, now called Lane Splitting Safety Tips, were released by the CHP on September 27th, 2018, and contain guidance for both riders and drivers:

-- Intentionally blocking or impeding a motorcyclist in a way that could cause harm to the rider is illegal (CVC 22400).
+- Intentionally blocking or impeding a motorcyclist in a way that could cause harm to the rider is illegal.

-- Opening a vehicle door to impede a motorcycle is illegal (CVC 22517).
+- Opening a vehicle door to impede a motorcyclist is illegal.

 - Drivers in the far left lane should move to the left of their lane to give motorcyclists ample room to pass.